launchtm/clover/README.md

 - Hit Play
 - Clover loads automatically

-If it doesn’t work, it’s almost always your setup.
+If it doesn’t work, it’s your setup, not the client.

 ---